Mamirauá Sustainable Development Reserve: Protection

 It became part of the Central Amazon Ecological Corridor, established in 2002.

 In 2003 the property was expanded by the addition of the Anavilhanas National Park, Amanã Sustainable Development Reserve and Mamirauá Sustainable Development Reserve to form the Central Amazon Conservation Complex, a larger World Heritage Site.

 The reserve is the legacy and life work of Brazilian scientist José Márcio Ayres.

 Mamirauá has a human population estimated in 6,306 individuals, including amazonian caboclo, Ticuna, Cambeba and Cocama Amerindian groups.

-Marirauá also protects against the illegal hunting of caiman crocodiles, an endangered species due to human hunting for the sale of their skins.
+Mamirauá also protects against the illegal hunting of caiman crocodiles, an endangered species due to human hunting for the sale of their skins.

 Wildlife

 The reserve is in the Solimões-Japurá moist forests and Purus várzea eco regions.

 There are two endemic primates, the white uakari (Cacajao calvus calvus) and black-head squirrel monkey (Saimiri vanzolinii).
 The reserve is also home of other kinds primates, such as the Juruá red howler monkey, the Peruvian spider monkey, pygmy marmosets and saki monkeys.
 The reserve also harbours other arboreal mammals species such as the brown-throated sloth, the South American coati, the northern Amazon red squirrel and the collared anteater.
 Land mammals are not that common as most of the territory is flooded during the wet season, although jaguars may reside and remain in the forest even during flooding.
 Mamirauá hosts a large diversity of birds, with more than 400 species recorded, including toucans, harpy eagle, hoatzin, parrots and, specially, aquatic birds.
 The most conspicuous fish species are tambaqui, piranha and pirarucu.
-Mamirauá is also a perfect place to spot the Amazon river dolphins, both boto and tucuxi.
+Mamirauá is ideally situated to view the Amazon river dolphins, both boto and tucuxi.